drop-games/eb-docs/docs/Whitepaper/NFT.md

 Shit like banners, UI, essentially useless vanity shit that should tell everybody how cool you are

+Custom Map skins as NFT

+### Dojo

+NFT real estate, very limited, decorate with HB NFTs (Armory & Sword collection), as well as with your own non-HB NFTs - jpeg paintings etc., these can be lent to/from other people.
+Expand by paying hefty $$ or winning games.
+Invite other people to visit, if the space allows you can bring in other people to visit

 ## NFT Collections & Themes

 Items are often for the sake of consistency pooled together in a collection, which is a series of itmes that share common style/properties.
 It is possible for one item to be a part of multiple collections.
 Sell the whole collection to get more profit? (remember in Morrowind when you were missing just one cauldron from the whole set?)